-In order to advance work in the border areas, Senate Bill 83 appropriated \$300,000 from the California Tire Recycling Management Fund (Tire Fund) to the CalEPA to support the Council.
+To advance work in the border areas, Senate Bill 83 appropriated \$300,000 from the California Tire Recycling Management Fund (Tire Fund) to the CalEPA to support the Council.
 Two projects commissioned by the Council's Solid Waste Working Group received grants.

 WILDCOAST received a \$100,000 grant to address waste tire issues along the border in Tijuana.
-In turn, WILDCOAST recovered a total of 33,620 waste tires from areas in close proximity to the California-Mexico border and adjacent to tributaries of the Tijuana River.
+In turn, WILDCOAST recovered a total of 33,620 waste tires from areas near the California-Mexico border and adjacent to tributaries of the Tijuana River.